Partially Hydrolyzed Guar Gum (PHGG): Comprehensive Guide on Benefits and Uses of Guar Fiber

 Partially Hydrolyzed Guar Gum (PHGG) Supplier

-Sunfiber PHGG is a product of Taiyo International, a pioneer in the research and manufacture of functional ingredients for the food, beverage and nutraceutical industries.
+Sunfiber is a product of Taiyo International, a pioneer in the research and manufacture of functional ingredients for the food, beverage and nutraceutical industries.
 The company’s commitment to transparency and sustainability extend from the farmers who grow the guar beans to the state-of-the-art processing facility.

-When mixed with water, Sunfiber PHGG is tasteless, colorless, odorless and has low viscosity.
+When mixed with water, Sunfiber is tasteless, colorless, odorless and has low viscosity.
 It is easy to work with and pleasant to consume.

 Monash University Low FODMAP Certified